 Here you will find details of magazines and anthologies in which my poems are featured, as well as my competition successes.
-I also write short stories, reviews and non-fiction.
 My debut collection Another life was published by Oversteps Books in November 2016.
-A second collection Nothing serious, nothing dangerous will be published by Indigo Dreams Publishing in the second half of 2019.
+Indigo Dreams Publishing published a second collection Nothing serious, nothing dangerous in November 2019.
+My pamphlet A Stolen Hour was published by Grey Hen Press spring 2020.

 Poems – Competition successes